Need Help or Advice?

 Here at Insight Security we understand how difficult it can be to select the right padlock.
 We routinely deal with customer queries asking us which is the best padlock from our store for their needs.
 In this post we clarify the pros and cons associated with combination padlocks and provide some useful guidance to help when determining which padlock is the best choice.

 A combination padlock doesn’t use a key.
 Instead, a sequence of symbols or numbers is used to open the lock.

 Single dial combination locks, sometimes called Rotary Locks, use just one dial to enter the unique combination.
 The dial must be rotated alternately clockwise and anti-clockwise to enter the each digit in the combination code.

 Multiple dial combination padlocks are the simplest form of combi locks.
 They use several rotating discs to enter the required combination code.
 Some briefcases, for example, use simple 3 x digit combination locks.
 The number of discs and characters determines the number of potential combinations.
-So a simple 3 x numerical digit combination lock would have a maximum of 999 possible permutations.
+So a simple 3 x numerical digit combination lock would have a maximum of 1000 possible permutations, from 000 to 999.

 Combination padlocks provide a number of important advantages which make them very popular.

 As noted, the number of dials or tumbler wheels determines the number of potential code combinations.
 The more combinations the less easy it is for the combination code to be guessed.
 For example, a combination padlock with 5 numerical dials provides up to 99999 possible combinations.

 While combination padlocks provide a number of clear advantages its important to be aware of potential disadvantages.

 Having noted many of the primary advantages and disadvantages provided by combination padlocks its beneficial to compare these with keyed padlocks.